UmarSpa/SketchAbstraction/README.md

 N.B.
 For training and testing of models with RNN classifier and budget size of 50%, please change the `--classType` and `--budgetVal` values accordingly.

 ## Results
+ Category recognition (acc. %) of the abstracted sketches.

 |             | RNN (25%) | RNN (50%) | CNN (25%) | CNN (50%) |
 |-------------|:---------:|:---------:|:---------:|:---------:|
 | Human       |   36.66   |   66.73   |   62.08   |   75.90   |